 As the economy becomes increasingly diversified and innovation-driven, employees from different domains are required to generate innovative solutions collaboratively.
 This interdisciplinary approach to problem-solving calls for new pedagogical ways to train the next generation of graduates for tomorrow.
 The recently published “Schools of the Future” report by the World Economic Forum highlighted several critical characteristics in learning content and experiences that define high-quality learning in the “Education 4.0” framework.
 These characteristics include (i) opportunities for innovation and creativity, (ii) acquiring technological know-how, (iii) problem-based and collaborative learning and (iv) lifelong and student-driven learning.

-The aims of this minor programme are to prepare students for the future workplace.
-This programme will expose students to
+The aim of this minor programme is to prepare students for the future workplace.
+This programme will expose students to:

 complex problems and how these problems are regulated in the real-world, and

 systems-thinking mindset that encourages creative problem solving outside the usual discipline-based channels.